-There might be a temptation to extend the fitted for but not with strategy across all the fleet resulting in inappropriate vehicles being pressed into service with inevitable consequences.
+There might be a temptation to extend the fit for but not with strategy across all the fleet resulting in inappropriate vehicles being pressed into service with inevitable consequences.

 Spreading our jam too thinly just might result in a large fleet of mediocre vehicles that need constant UOR upgrades to be suitable and we end up with the same situation as today.

 We might also be able to use a common design de specify certain components in lower grade vehicles along a sliding scale.
 So a level 1 vehicle would have the full complement of extras but a level 2 vehicle would look the same but have lesser quality components, reduced protection levels or other traded away specifications.